chukwumaokere/socketio-chatapp/README.md

 ### DEMO:

 #### New Version:
-Image of chat that fills up the screen from Customer Service perspective
+Image of chat that fills up the screen from Customer Service perspective<br>
 ![Image of chat that fills up the screen from Customer Service representative perspective](https://i.gyazo.com/8513f7e373bb7df90140efa13d575aa9.png)
-Image of chat that fills up the screen from Customers perspective
+Image of chat that fills up the screen from Customers perspective<br>
 ![Image of chat that fills up the screen from Customers perspective](https://i.gyazo.com/24b3ac4243cd2a804d4e3d5db0f32f13.png)
-Image of the retrying connection function
+Image of the retrying connection function<br>
-![Image of the retrying conncetion function](https://i.gyazo.com/24246dac3706102403d7bf66e53d7b0e.png) Image of the retrying connection function finding an available room
+![Image of the retrying conncetion function](https://i.gyazo.com/24246dac3706102403d7bf66e53d7b0e.png) Image of the retrying connection function finding an available room<br>
 ![Image of the retrying connection function finding an available room](https://i.gyazo.com/9147246a3aeba22cba63c0519b3a8fdc.png)
-Image of swapping customers from the Customer Service Representative perspective
+Image of swapping customers from the Customer Service Representative perspective<br>
 ![Image of swapping customers from the Customer Service Representative perspective](https://i.gyazo.com/870049965e7c6f70847a5ae6f2a89d5d.png)

 #### Old version:
-Gif of chat realtime interaction
+Gif of chat realtime interaction<br>
-![Gif of chat realtime interaction](https://i.gyazo.com/cab0906fcdbf7d2d4daa754ee150c7a9.gif) Image of some chat
+![Gif of chat realtime interaction](https://i.gyazo.com/cab0906fcdbf7d2d4daa754ee150c7a9.gif) Image of some chat<br>
 ![Image of some chat](https://i.gyazo.com/6e2e7525f7bb36e05fb7468fdf45ca3c.png)